jdevfullstack-tutorials/imac-review/README.md

 ## The Virtual Desktop (Spaces)
 The Virtual Desktop is another great built-in app of iMac.
-As productivity machine, you will be dealing with a lot of Windows and the Spaces app will enable you to have several setups.
+As productivity machine, you will be dealing with a lot of windows and the Spaces app will enable you to have several setups.